MSaifKhan01/TODO-ReactApp-01/README.md

 ### 2. Sign Up (SignUp.js)

-- Allows users to register by providing their name, email, and password.
+- Allows users to register by providing their name, email, and password with jwt and hashing.
 - Validates user input and displays error messages.
 - Navigates to the dashboard after successful registration.